Looking for non-stuff gift ideas? Here you’ll find 21+ ideas for gifts that are not things and don’t add to the clutter at Christmas.

 Sure, a sheet set isn’t the most exciting thing to open on Christmas day, but it was wanted and appreciated, it is a super useful gift and it’s saved me a packet on home essentials over the years.

 18. Calendar or diary

-My mother has bought me a calendar every Christmas for the last 18 years or so.
+My mother has bought me a calendar every Christmas for the last 20 years.
 I would be lost without it.
 Calendars, planners and diaries are a great practical gift.